yaredwb/PMT/index.md

 $$

 Phase transitions in porous media have been studied in the past with several simplifying assumptions.
 The need for a rigorous mathematical and thermodynamical treatment of such problems was clear.
-Phase change from liquid to gas was given a detailed thermodynamic treatment, for example, by [@de1995thermodynamics] and [@de1995thermodynamics2], showing that the phase transition is governed by the difference of the chemical potentials of the constituents.
-A review of various phase change phenomena in porous media such as freezing/melting, boiling, drying/evaporation and condensation was presented by [@yortsos2001phase].
-A detailed thermodynamic approach to various phase change problems can be found in [@fremond2012phase].
+Phase change from liquid to gas was given a detailed thermodynamic treatment, for example, by de Boer and Kowalski (1995)[^21] and de Boer (1995)[^22], showing that the phase transition is governed by the difference of the chemical potentials of the constituents.
+A review of various phase change phenomena in porous media such as freezing/melting, boiling, drying/evaporation and condensation was presented by Yortsos and Stubos (2001)[^23].
+A detailed thermodynamic approach to various phase change problems can be found in Fremond (2012)[^24].

 The thermodynamic equilibrium between the phases during phase change is described by the Clausius-Clapeyron equation.
-This equation can be derived based on the equilibrium requirement between the chemical potentials of the two phases; see [@loch1978thermodynamic] for the specific case of freezing and melting.
+This equation can be derived based on the equilibrium requirement between the chemical potentials of the two phases; see Loch (1978)[^25] for the specific case of freezing and melting.
 For two phases $$ \alpha $$ and $$ \beta $$ undergoing phase transition, their chemical potentials are required to be in equilibrium, i.e. $$\mu^\alpha = \mu^\beta.$$ The chemical potentials are a function of the specific entropies, the specific volumes, the pressures and the temperatures of the phases.
 In terms of these quantities, we have

 $$